mistyreed63849/Graph-LLM/README.md

 # GraphLLM: Boosting Graph Reasoning Ability of Large Language Model

-This is the implementation for the paper **GraphLLM: Boosting Graph Reasoning Ability of Large Language Model**.
+This is the implementation for the paper [GraphLLM: Boosting Graph Reasoning Ability of Large Language Model](https://arxiv.org/abs/2310.05845).

 ## Setup
 - You may need a single 80G GPU to run the experiment.
 We experiment on CUDA 11.8 and torch 2.0.1.